How MemSQL Works

-MemSQL is a distributed, relational database for simultaneous transactions and analytics at scale.
-Querying is done through standard SQL drivers and syntax, leveraging a broad ecosystem of drivers and applications.
+MemSQL is a distributed, relational database that handles mixed transactions and real-time analytics at scale.
+It is accessible through standard SQL drivers and syntax and supports a broad ecosystem of drivers and applications.

 MemSQL has a two-tiered, clustered architecture.
-Each instance of the MemSQL program is called a “node”, and runs identical software.
+Each instance of MemSQL is called a “node” and runs identical software.
 The only difference is the role the nodes are configured to play.

-- Aggregator nodes provide a single interface to database clients and applications.
-Aggregators broker SQL queries to the cluster and aggregate results.
+Aggregators are the interface to database clients and applications.
+Aggregators run SQL queries across the cluster and aggregate results.

 MemSQL is designed to enable high throughput on concurrent workloads.
 A distributed query optimizer evenly divides the processing workload to maximize the efficiency of CPU usage.
 Queries are compiled to machine code and cached to expedite subsequent executions.
 Rather than cache the results of the query, MemSQL caches a compiled query plan to provide the most efficient execution path.
 The compiled query plan does not pre-specify values for the parameters, which allows MemSQL to substitute the values upon request, enabling subsequent queries of the same structure to run quickly, even with different parameter values.
 Moreover, due to MemSQL’s use of MVCC and lock-free data structures, data remains highly accessible, even amidst a high volume of concurrent reads and writes.

 MemSQL is an ODBC-compatible database.
-Moreover, it is wire protocol compatible with MySQL.
-This means that applications that use a MySQL driver can connect to and use MemSQL transparently.
-MemSQL supports a subset of the MySQL syntax, plus extensions to support advanced features not in MySQL such as distributed joins, geospatial, and JSON.
+It is wire protocol compatible with MySQL so that applications that use a MySQL driver can connect to and use MemSQL transparently.
+MemSQL supports a subset of the MySQL syntax, plus extensions to support advanced features not in MySQL such as Distributed SQL, Geospatial, JSON, and Window Functions.

-MemSQL supports storing and processing data using a completely in-memory rowstore or a disk-backed columnstore.
+MemSQL supports storing and processing data using a completely-in-memory rowstore or a disk-backed columnstore.
 The MemSQL in-memory rowstore is best for optimum performance in transactional workloads.
-The MemSQL columnstore is best for cost-effective data storage of large amounts of historical data.
+The MemSQL columnstore is best for cost-effective data storage of large amounts of historical data for real time analytics.
 A combination of the MemSQL rowstore and columnstore engines allow merging of real-time and historical data in a single query.

-MemSQL has tight Apache Spark integration, giving MemSQL users the simplest way to create and manage real-time data pipelines.
-Through MemSQL Ops, users can install Apache Spark with one-click, and create custom data extractors and transformers for streaming real-time data into MemSQL.
+MemSQL has tight Apache Spark integration, giving MemSQL users a simple way to create and manage real-time data pipelines.
+Users can install Apache Spark with one click in MemSQL Ops so they can create custom data extractors and transformers for streaming real-time data into MemSQL.